Dudeonyx/redux-ts-starter-kit/packages/robodux-alt/README.md

 slice passed to the state, then this will assume that this is the entire state shape.

 `Actions` helps improve autocompelete and typing for the `actions` object returned from `robodux`.
-Supply an interface where they keys are the action names and the values are the functions that return actions.
+Supply an interface where they keys are the action names and the values are the payload types, which should be null if the action takes no payload.

 `State` is the entire state shape for when a slice is used with `robodux`.
 This helps type the selectors we return which requires the entire state as the parameter and not simply the slice state.